ManhattanDeveloper/Distributed-Knowledge/intro_to_blockchain/glossary.md

+* **51% Attack** : An attack launched by a person or group that controls >50% of the mining nodes on the blockchain network.
+By controlling the majority of the computing power, the user or group can manipulate any aspect of the ledger that they wish thereby breaching its integrity.
 * **Altcoin** : Alternative cryptocurrency launched after Bitcoin.
 Ethereum is sometimes not considered an altcoin due to its large market cap.
 * **ATH** : All Time High.
 This is the highest price a coin has ever reached.
+* **AML** : AML = AML, Anti money laundering is a series of government regulations meant to “detect and report suspicious activity” related to money laundering and terrorist financing.
+[Source](http://www.finra.org/industry/aml)
+* **ASIC** : Application Specific Integrated Circuits, are integrated circuits that are designed for specific use cases, such as hyper-efficient cryptocurrency mining systems.
+ASICs provide much better performance than GPUs or CPUs.
+* **Block** :  Blocks represent portions of a distributed ledger in which data is recorded.
+The blockchain itself is a collection of these smaller blocks linked together.
+In the Bitcoin blockchain, these blocks contain a list of transactions that were made during that block.
 * **Cold Storage** : A cryptocurrency wallet that is offline and detached from the internet.
 These are used for their increased security and difficulty of hacking.
 * **Fiat** : Currency that is a government issued legal tender such as US Dollar, Euro, or Yen
 * **FOMO** : Fear of Missing Out